mShuntov/Project-Globular-Cluster-Evolution/README.md

 So far we have managed to download all the needed data for the stellar evolution and managed to do the evolution plots in the HR diagram.

+04.11.2017 (Marko):
+- The Initial Mass Function has been utilized to compute the numbers of stars dN for each M within a given mass interval dM.
+This is done in the file imf.ipy
+- The file plot_glob_clust.ipy has been updated and now the plot contains the correct distribution of number of stars per certain mass based on the calculations of dN in the file imf.ipy

 ***********************************************************************************************************************